 The Digitisation Centre of Western Australia is an important piece of research infrastructure that aims to digitise, to global archival standards, the major Humanities, Arts and Social Sciences collections held in Western Australia.
 This Centre emerges from an innovative collaboration between the Western Australian universities, the State Library of Western Australia and the Western Australian Museum.
 The collections that will be digitised are of national and international significance.

 Facilities and Equipment

 The Digitisation Centre was made possible by a $1,100,000 Linkage Infrastructure, Equipment and Facilities Grant from the Australian Research Council and $425,000 in cash contributions by the five Western Australian Universities, the State Library of Western Australia and the Western Australian Museum.
 In addition there has been a massive ‘in-kind’ contribution of time and expertise by staff at all participating institutions.

 The University of Western Australia donated a large laboratory room and paid for the custom refurbishment of this room to accommodate the bulk of the equipment of the Centre.
-The State Library of Western Australia donated two custom-built sound studios and helped to repurpose these for the needs of the Centre.
+The State Library of Western Australia donated a custom-built sound studio and helped to repurpose this for the needs of the Centre.
 Thanks to this extraordinary support from all those involved, the Digitisation Centre has been able to purchase a comprehensive range of world-class archival standard digitisation equipment and to install these in custom-designed archival digitisation facilities.